An Introduction to Gulp.js - SitePoint

 set NODE_ENV=production

-This tutorial presumes your assets will be compiled to the
+This guide presumes your assets will be compiled to the

 build folder and committed to your Git repository or uploaded directly to the server.
-However, it may be preferable to build assets on the live server if you want to change the way they are created, e.g. HTML, CSS and JavaScript files are minified on production but not development environments.
-In that case, use the
+However, it may be preferable to build assets on the live server if you want to change the way they’re created — for example, HTML, CSS and JavaScript files being minified on production but not development environments.
+In that case, remove the

-npm install gulp --save
+npm install gulp

 This sets Gulp as an application dependency in the

-Note: This article was sponsored by New Relic.
-It was updated in April 2019 to reflect the current state of Gulp and Gulp plugins.
-Thank you for supporting the sponsors who make SitePoint possible!